medavox/tuki-nuwa.old/text/new words.md

 THe hardest part of creating a new word is finding a good-sounding lexeme for it, so that can be deferred until I know the word is definitely being added.

+In the meantime, words without a lexeme will be referred to by a short version of their definition, in <angle brackets>.

 ### Key

 symbol | meaning